junyuan007/COMP_CW_V7/README/README.md

 6. Throws IllegalStateException
     - Added to start method in main.java .
     - To prevent method has been invoked at an illegal or inappropriate time.

-7. Remove codes commented by the previous programmer and unused ones
-    - Remove unused variables as well as codes
-        - To make code tidier and less unwanted code while programming.

-8. Some of the existing image is edited using Paint 3D

-9. Refactor
-    - Class name are rename to be more meaningful
-        - Example: Obstcale.java -> Vehicle.java, Animal.java -> Frog_player.java
-    - Remove the the part where animations are created in the main.java file into another class called Create_animations
-        - So that main.java would not be too long and easier to trace for error

-10. Animations are adjusted size accordingly
-    - Changes made while creating the object as well as in constructor
-    - To make visual game effect better

 11. Files are categorize into different package
     - Java files moved to newly created package accordingly